kajtd/Blog-Portfolio/content/articles/nuxt-seo.md

 On the other hand, `ogDescription` is tailored to how the content appears when shared on social media platforms.
 Lastly, the `ogImage` provides a visual representation of your content, as it specifies an image URL to be showcased within the social graph.

+OG tags are quite important, especially if you expect your content to be shared on social media.

 ### Sitemap

 A **sitemap** is a file that lists all the different pages, videos, and other files, along with how they relate to one another.
 Search engines, like Google, use sitemaps to crawl websites more effectively.